-Schwinn first started back in 1895, when they launched their first bikes.
-Today they have 2 main divisions: Schwinn Bikes and Schwinn Fitness.
-Schwinn Fitness is owned by Nautilus, Inc., as are the popular Bowflex and Universal brands.
+Schwinn first started way back in 1895, when the fitness company launched their very first bikes.
+Today they have 2 main divisions: Schwinn Bikes and Schwinn Fitness, and are owned by Nautilus, Inc., as are the popular Bowflex and Universal brands.

 The first Schwinn treadmills were launched on the market around 1998, when they bought Hebb Industries, a well known treadmill manufacturer.
 Today, the company doesn’t focus much on their treadmills, offering just two models currently: the 830 and the 870.

 Check out both of these treadmills at special discounted prices now!